qorix-group/process_description/process/process_areas/safety_analysis/guidance/fault_models_guideline.rst

   | Fault Model for sequence diagrams

-:note: Use the fault models to ensure a structed analysis.
-If a fault model doesn't apply, please fill in a short desciption in the violation cause of the analysis so it could be recognized that the analysis is done.
-If there are additional fault models needed, please enlage the list of fault models.
+:note: Use the fault models to ensure a structured analysis.
+If a fault model doesn't apply, please fill in a short description in the violation cause of the analysis so it could be recognized that the analysis is done.
+If there are additional fault models needed, please enlarge the list of fault models.

     .. list-table:: Fault Models for sequence diagrams